10 Best (REALLY FREE) Password Managers in 2024

 🥈2.
 1Password — Feature-Rich & Great for Families (But It’s Not Free)

 I’m a big fan of 1Password’s multiple vaults, too.
-With 1Password, you can create as many vaults as you like, and you can save a range of data types such as secure notes, credit card, and vital documents.
+With 1Password, you can create as many vaults as you like, and you can save a range of data types, such as secure notes, credit cards, and vital documents.
 The multiple vaults make it really easy to keep all your data well-organized into separate categories — for example, you can make vaults for your personal data, family logins, and work-related details.

 I also like 1Password’s unique Travel Mode, which lets you hide one or more of your logins when crossing borders.
 There are also virtual payment cards that mask your debit card number when shopping online (but this is only available for US users).